Our Onsite Program

 - Supporting the use of fine and gross motor skills

 - Exposing members to new and meaningful experiences

 - Providing opportunities to develop responsibility and leadership skills

 - Providing a safe, supportive social environment of encouragement and belonging

 - Incorporating the philosophy of “dignity of risk” where members are allowed to participate in activities within a safe, but not without risk, environment

 An overarching goal of The Next Stop is to reduce the risk of social or cognitive decline of our members.
-When school ends, this population experiences more idle time and lose the consistent peer and teacher relationships that have supported the preservation of their individual developmental skills.
+When school ends at the age of 22, this population experiences more idle time and loses the consistent peer and teacher relationships that are instrumental to retaining learned skills.
 The Next Stop seeks to help members maintain or even improve their abilities, and support their personal growth as they journey through adulthood.